hanspr/ThunderTray/README.md

 **Recommendations**
 * Disable any active tray extension in Thunderbird.
 * Because application is not running inside Thunderbird, it has no control over the Close window Button.
 To minimize: click always on the Tray icon
+* Add to you start up applications, make sure you start it as : thundertray.pl tray
+  * option tray starts the application and creates an icon on the system tray
+  * you can call thundertray.pl , without any parameters, to toggle thunderbird as visible o tray, this is useful if you create a shortcut to call ./thundertray.pl and avodi having to click on the icon.
 * Tray Icon states
   * Thunderbird icon normal : No email, window is not minimized
   * Thunderbird icon dimmed : Thunderbird is minimized